USEPA/CMAQ/DOCS/Release_Notes/Enable_Column_Modeling.md

 The changes allow running CCTM with ncols and nrows to equal one, i.e., one vertical column.

 Using a column model is accomplished by changing the GRID_NAME in the cctm run-script.
-The below gives an example for the 12SE1 Benchmark domain
+Given below is an example for the 12SE1 Benchmark domain

          setenv GRID_NAME CELLBENCH

-where the GRIDDESC file defines CELLBENCH as the below
+where the GRIDDESC file defines CELLBENCH as below

       'CELLBENCH'
       'LamCon_40N_97W'    792000.000  -1080000.000     12000.000     12000.000   1   1   1